How to take good pictures in bright sunlight

 Rather than fighting the harsh sunlight, head indoors and use a window as your light source.
 Dan Bracaglia

 While a bright sun overhead might not make for the easiest lighting conditions outdoors, it can make for some of the best ones indoors.
-Instead of fighting the sun outside, head somewhere public with a window—like a café, bar, or even a shop—and enjoy the wonderfully soft, directional light you get streaming in.
+Instead of fighting the sun outside, head somewhere public with a big window—like a café, bar, or even a shop—and enjoy the wonderfully soft, directional light you get streaming in.
 It’s perfect for portraits and even things like macro photography.

 Overcome it